 List of Banned Medicines in Qatar

 Here is an available list of banned medicines in Qatar.
 Indian Embassy in Qatar has also published another list of medicines prohibited in Qatar.
-These lists may not be complete, but you can have a rough idea of what kind of pharmaceutical substances are banned.
+These lists may not be complete, but you can have a rough idea of what kinds of pharmaceutical substances are banned.

 For travellers to other GCC countries, the guidelines are almost similar.
-However list of banned medicines may not be the same.
+However, the list of banned medicines may not be the same.
 Here is the list of banned medicines in the UAE.

 FAQ on Banned Medicines in Qatar